 Ellen Battell Stoeckel Fellowship 2010

-Dean’s International Travel Grant, CalArts 2011 PUBLICATIONS
+Dean’s International Travel Grant, CalArts 2011

 Antone Konst: Second Nature, RecitEditions, Paris, FR 2015